orzogc/gstr/README.md

 ## Warnings

-`gstr` is not tested on big endian platforms, but it maybe works fine on them.
+`gstr` is not tested on big-endian platforms, but it maybe works fine on them.